kir-dev/passport-authsch/README.md

 }
 ```

-The constructor takes the AuthService as a parameter, so Nest's Dependency Injection will give us an instance.
 To use AuthSCH, we must provide a clientId, clientSecret and a list of scopes to the base class.
 You can generate an id and secret at [AuthSCH's website](https://auth.sch.bme.hu/console/create).
 The description of the scopes can be read in the passage about [AuthSchScopes](#AuthSchScope-and-AuthSchProfile).

 The validate method will be called after the user decides to share their data and that data is retrieved from AuthSCH.
-The data is parsed by this library and passed as a parameter in the form of a `AuthSchProfile object`, read more in [the same passage](#AuthSchScope-and-AuthSchProfile).
+The data is parsed by this library and passed as a parameter in the form of a `AuthSchProfile` object, read more in [the same passage](#AuthSchScope-and-AuthSchProfile).
 The validate method can be used for validating the user's data.
 You can create custom logic here, we usually check if they're already in our database, and if not, we insert them.
 If you return undefined or null from this method, the authentication will fail.
-If you return anything else, that value will be availabe on req.user on every subsequent request.
+If you return anything else, that value will be availabe on req.user on every subsequent request where the `@UseGuards(AuthGuard('authsch'))` decorator is present.

 ### Create a JWT strategy